KiNeMspA/medtrackr/README.md

 A Flutter-based medication tracking app to manage medications, dosages, schedules, and history.

 ## Features Implemented
+To update this section:
+- Add new features or build fixes under the relevant category (e.g., Medication Management, Build Fixes).
+- Include the date (e.g., May 26, 2025), time (e.g., 04:30 PM AEST), and commit hash.
+- Commit changes with `git add README.md`, `git commit -m "Updated README with changes"`, and `git push origin main`.
+- Retrieve the commit hash with `git log -1 --pretty=%H` and share it in the next chat.

 - **Medication Management** (May 26, 2025)
   - Add, edit, delete medications (Tablet, Capsule, Injection, Other).
   - Quantity units (g, mg, mcg, mL, IU, Unit) with accurate conversions.